rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ../src/libcore/result.rs:837
 ```

-There's another method similar to `unwrap` that lets us also choose the
+There’s another method similar to `unwrap` that lets us also choose the
 `panic!` error message: `expect`.
 Using `expect` instead of `unwrap` and
 providing good error messages can convey your intent and make tracking down the
 source of a panic easier.
 The syntax of`expect` looks like this: